What is Fly Fishing?

 Get to know Aquatic Life

 The thing about fly-fishing, as you can imagine, is gaining an understanding of aquatic life.
-The life cycle of insects and the knowledge thereof dictates what goes on the end of your line.
+The life cycle of insects and the knowledge thereof dictates what goes on at the end of your line.
 The old saying among fly fishermen – “matching the hatch”.

 This means that as insects develop from the larvae stage to the adult stage, each change offers trout different food selections.
 Trout hone in on certain insects at certain times of the day, and the year.
 If the angler chooses correctly from his fly collection, a fly that “matches the hatch”, he greatly increases his catch ratio.
 This is the essence of fly fishing basics in a nutshell.
 The ability to catch trout is directly tied to the life that abounds in and around a trout stream.